DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 You gain one of the following features.
 Choose Devastating Critical for Juyo or Their Power, My Strength for Vaapad.

 #### Devastating Critical
-When you score a critical hit with a melee weapon attack, you gain a bonus to that weapon's damage<br> roll equal to your guardian level.
+When you score a critical hit with a melee weapon attack, you gain a bonus to that weapon's damage roll equal to your guardian level.

 #### Their Power, My Strength
-When you are dealt damage by a force power, you<br> can reduce that damage by an amount equal to your guardian level (no action required).
+When you are dealt damage by a force power, you can reduce that damage by an amount equal to your guardian level (no action required).

 You can use this feature five times.
 You gain an additional use at 17th level.
 You regain all expended uses when you complete a short or long rest.